-Chatlos is a largely religious-oriented funder, but about a quarter of its grants go toward "medical concerns," an area in which it's non-sectarian.
+Chatlos is a largely religious-oriented funder, but about a quarter of its grants back "medical concerns," an area in which it's non-sectarian.
 It's also agnostic in its disease-related support, giving to a range of causes.

 This funder supports researchers working to slow the progression of Huntington’s disease and produce clinical benefits.
 It funds and works with HD researchers and universities around the world.

-This approachable funder awards grants to early-career researchers studying cancer immunology, genetics, and cell biology.
-They award about 20 grants each year.
+This approachable funder awards grants to early-career researchers studying cancer immunology, genetics and cell biology.
+It awards about 20 grants each year.